officelifehq/docs/docs/documentation/operate/project-management.md

 Once created, the decision will immediately appear in the list of decisions for this project.

-Anyone in the company can create a decision for a project, even if he’s not part of the project.
+Anyone in the company can create a decision for a project, even if (s)he’s not part of the project.

 ### Deleting a project decision

 Sometimes you need to delete a decision.
-To do so, simply use the menu next to each decision.
+To do so,  use the menu next to each decision.

 ![](./img/project-decisions-delete.png)